-If you’re looking to refurbish your martech stack (and, in turn, your marketing strategy), it’s worth exploring how you can revamp your technology setup to revolve around a top-tier data management system and single source of truth like a CDP.
+Looking to refurbish your martech stack (and, in turn, your marketing strategy)?
+Then it’s worth exploring how you can revamp your technology setup to revolve around a top-tier data management system and single source of truth like a CDP.

 So, let’s detail what you should do to get as close as possible to the “perfect” martech stack — and well on your way to more robust results and ROI from your marketing team’s efforts.

 Auditing your martech stack: How to evaluate your marketing technology setup

 Evaluating your martech stack top to bottom may seem like a fruitless task.
 Or, at the very least, a time-consuming one you feel you don’t have the person-hours to carry out.

 After all, you have critical tasks to complete daily.
 Ones that arguably take precedent over exhaustive martech audits: from enhancing your email marketing campaign performance and content marketing efforts at large to optimizing landing pages for UX and search.

 But examining each solution you use — both the big (marketing automation systems, email service providers) and small (chatbot providers, A/B testing tools) — is your only path to realizing a more efficient martech stack that improves your output and ROI in the long term.